VideoOrion: Tokenizing Object Dynamics in Videos: Methodology

+Through this process, we obtain a sequence of key frames that segment the video into distinct clips based on object transitions.
+For each key frame, we apply the object proposal and segmentation steps to generate object masks.

-Given key frames, we apply GroundingDINO \citep{liu2023grounding} with the `generic' mode at the \textit{detect} stage, as it is efficient and performs well, to produce object region proposals for each key frame.\footnote{We have also tried to use the tags of the key frames as the prompt for GroundingDINO, but there is no better performance.} Then, at the \textit{segment} stage, we apply SAM \citep{kirillov2023segment} to transform these bounding box proposals into masks.
-At the \textit{track} stage, we first sample $t_o$ frames from the video, and split the sampled frames with the key frames into several clips.
-Typically $t_o$ can be much greater than $t_v$, since it is not related to the token numbers and thus would not incur much cost.
-In our experiments, we use $t_v=8$, and use $t_o=64$ for short videos and $t_o=128$ for videos longer than 1 minute.
-This brings another benefit that the object tokens can contain more detailed dynamic information compared to context tokens.
-Then we use Xmem \citep{cheng2022xmem}, a multi-object tracking algorithm, to track all object masks across the whole video clips start with each key frame, leading to a set of object mask lists $\mathcal{M} = \{M_1, M_2, ..., M_{N_{oi}}\}$, where $N_{oi}$ is the total number of identified objects in the video $V_i$, and $M_j$ is the mask list of object $j$ across frames.
+In the tracking stage, we sample $t_o$ frames from the video and partition them into clips based on the key frames.
+Notably, $t_o$ is typically much larger than $t_v$ since it does not affect the number of tokens, thereby keeping computational costs manageable.
+In our experiments, we set $t_v = 8$ and use $t_o = 64$ for short videos, increasing to $t_o = 128$ for videos longer than one minute.
+A key advantage of this approach is that object tokens retain richer temporal information compared to context tokens.
+Finally, we utilize XMem \citep{cheng2022xmem}, a multi-object tracking algorithm, to track all object masks across the entire video, starting from each key frame.
+This results in a set of object mask lists: $\mathcal{M} = \{M_1, M_2, ..., M_{N_{oi}}\}$ where $N_{oi}$ represents the total number of identified objects in video $V_i$, and $M_j$ corresponds to the mask sequence for object $j$ across frames.

-\textbf{Object Projector.} The Object Projector translates the object mask lists into object tokens.
-Each object $j$ that appears in $k$ frames has a list of masks $M_j = \{m_{j}^{f_{j1}}, m_{j}^{f_{j2}}, ..., m_{j}^{f_{jk}}\}$.
-We perform mask pooling with each mask to fuse the CLIP features of the corresponding frames $f_{j1}, ..., f_{jk}$.
-Then we use temporal pooing following an MLP projector to fuse the spatially pooled features into a single token.
-The mask pooling and the temporal pooling operations, from the spatial and temporal dimensions respectively, aggregate video features in an object-centric manner.\footnote{The discussion of different architectures of Object Projector can be found in Section~\ref{exp:arch-ablation}.} Finally, an MLP projector transforms each token into the embedding space of the LLM decoder.
-For the whole video $V_i$, we get $N_{oi}$ object tokens $o_j \in \mathbb{R}^d, j\in \{1,\ldots,N_{oi}\}$.
+\textbf{Object Projector.} We introduce Object Projector to translate the list of object masks into \textit{object tokens}.
+Each object \( j \), appearing in \( k \) frames, has an associated mask list \( M_j = \{m_{j}^{f_{j1}}, m_{j}^{f_{j2}}, \dots, m_{j}^{f_{jk}}\} \).
+Mask pooling is performed on each mask to fuse the features from the corresponding frames \( f_{j1}, \dots, f_{jk} \).
+Subsequently, temporal pooling, followed by an MLP projector, integrates these spatially pooled features into a unified representation.
+Consequently, for each \( V_i \), we obtain \( N_{oi} \) compact \textit{object tokens} \( o_j \in \mathbb{R}^d \), where \( j \in \{1, \ldots, N_{oi}\} \).
+These object tokens encapsulate both spatial and temporal dynamics effectively.